» go back «

 With your flesh and skin, use your skin...

 One of the best decisions I ever made in my life was googling "songs where vocalist cries real".
 It led me to Glassjaw, Foxing, Christian Death... and this song!
 It is rare to hear a vocalist refer to a "daddy" or "mommy" in their music, especially in a non-sexual way, but when it happens, it is amazing!!!
-Those wail-y, guttural sobs and the sound of the singer sucking saliva through his teeth, plus that one, "Daddy, I don't wanna be sick and disgusting!"
+Those wails, guttural sobs and the sound of the singer sucking saliva through his teeth, plus that one, "Daddy, I don't wanna be sick and disgusting!"
 I just can't get enough of that.

 The half-step in the "grand finale" section is also extremely potent, it feels like he is tripping over his memories with this person and coming up with positive, happy experiences, reasons why he should stay—but then the longer, darker drags of the synth are continually trying to bring him back down to reality.